LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Discussion and Conclusion

-For the recent past (2009-2025), we see a striking shift from solidarity to anti-solidarity following the 2015 migration crisis.
-This may be partially explained by solidarity fatigue \parencite{DeLeur2023} or may be part of a larger right-wing shift \parencite{Zick2023} on migration issues.
-While stricter migration stances across Europe have been analyzed before, our study is the first to quantify the shift from solidarity to anti-solidarity in German parliament.
-Our data also revealed that the shift is most striking in the liberal and conservative parties, motivating further research. \ak{This development resonates with broader European trends, where populist radical right parties have increasingly mobilized around anti-immigration narratives \citep{aktas2024rise}, and even mainstream conservative parties have shifted their positions on migration in response to the electoral pressure of right-wing populists \citep{bayerlein2021chasing}.
-Comparative survey evidence further shows that anti-immigrant attitudes remain a central driver of right-wing populist support across the continent \citep{messing2021anti}.}
+\textbf{For the recent past (2009-2025), we see a striking shift from solidarity to anti-solidarity following the 2015 migration crisis.} This may reflect solidarity fatigue \citep{DeLeur2023} or a larger societal right-wing shift \citep{Zick2023} on migration.
+While stricter migration stances across Europe have been studied, our study is the first to quantify this shift in German parliamentary debates.
+Our data also revealed that \textbf{the shift is not only explained by the right-wing AfD party entering parliament, but it also visible in the conservative CDU/CSU party and the liberal FDP party}, motivating further research.
+This development resonates with broader European trends, where populist radical right parties have increasingly mobilized around anti-immigration narratives \citep{aktas2024rise}, and even mainstream conservative parties have shifted their positions on migration in response to the electoral pressure of right-wing populists \citep{bayerlein2021chasing}.
+Comparative surveys in Europe likewise show anti-immigrant attitudes remain a central driver of right-wing populist support \citep{messing2021anti}.

-\ak{This type of fine-grained, longitudinal analysis of solidarity would hardly be feasible at such scale using manual annotation alone which, in our project, cost over €29,000 for only 3,500 instances.
-By contrast, with access to computing resources (e.g., in our case, in-house hardware with NVIDIA A40 GPUs), open-weight models such as Llama-3.3-70B can annotate tens of thousands of instances at minimal additional cost.
-Even closed models like GPT-4 are far cheaper, with one third of our dataset annotated for about €500.
-While machine annotation is therefore not \enquote{free}, it is vastly more scalable than human annotation and enables large-scale analyses that would otherwise be financially prohibitive.
-In this sense, our method bridges \enquote{distant reading} approaches common in large-scale text analysis with elements of \enquote{close reading}, enabling theoretically grounded systematic interpretation of parliamentary speech while retaining full corpus coverage.}
+\ak{Taken together, our findings address a broader question in CSS: whether LLMs can support valid, theory-driven analysis of complex political concepts at scale.
+Our answer is yes, but only under clear conditions.
+LLMs are not neutral replacements for expert coders, and their outputs cannot be used uncritically as if they were ground-truth labels, particularly for theory-grounded annotation tasks.
+Yet when combined with human reference annotation, systematic validation, error analysis, and DSL-based correction, they can support serious social-scientific research by revealing patterns at a scale that would otherwise be accessible only through qualitative analysis. }In this sense, our pipeline bridges \enquote{distant reading} approaches common in large-scale text analysis with elements of \enquote{close reading}, enabling theoretically grounded and systematic interpretation of parliamentary speech while retaining full corpus coverage.